edelstone/tints-and-shades/README.md

 - **Tints:** `New value = current value + ((255 - current value) x tint factor)`
 - **Shades:** `New value = current value x shade factor`

-The new value is rounded if necessary, and then converted back to hex for display.
+The new value is rounded to the nearest whole number (values ending in .5 round up), then converted back to hex for display.

 ## Example calculation